modernxmpp/modernxmpp/docs/index.md

 It's early days.
 We are still building the foundations of what will become the initial set of documents.
 Nevertheless, we already have a bunch of stuff documented that developers of XMPP software (both new and experienced) will find useful.
 This includes [design guidelines](client/design.md) and lower-level [protocol implementation recommendations](client/protocol.md).

-If you're interested in joining us, our primary discussion venue is our chatroom which can be reached at:
+If you're interested in joining us, our primary discussion venue is our channel which can be reached at:

 - XMPP: [modernxmpp@rooms.modernxmpp.org](xmpp:modernxmpp@rooms.modernxmpp.org?join)
 - Web: [chat.modernxmpp.org](https://chat.modernxmpp.org/)